Visit Azul.com Support

 -XX:FalconCompileThreshold=<threshold value>

 Threshold value for the Falcon JIT compiler.
-Replaces the similar option of the C2 compiler (-XX:C2CompileThreshold).
+Replaces the identical option of the C2 compiler (-XX:C2CompileThreshold).
 The default value is 10000.

 -XX:FalconUseAVX